dsagman/picat/readme_hkj copy.md

 The solution is to memoize the values into a hash table after they are computed so that they can be looked up rather than brute forced on subsequent calls.

-Picat (and many Prolog solutions) make this ridiculously easy.
+Picat (and Prolog) make this ridiculously easy.
 Here's the revised code.
+hakank: Note that tabling is not standard in Prolog.
+Most Prolog supports it, but one major player, SICStus Prolog, does not.

 ```
 main =>